East Anglian Air Ambulance is a charity registered in England and Wales Charity No 1083876, Registered Company number 04066700.

 Prospect research is where we do this manually, through reading media articles and referencing other publicly available information.
 This can help to identify people that are likely to have an affinity with our cause, and also understand better the type of relationship that they might prefer to have as part of their philanthropic giving.

-We will not undertake any wealth screening without your express permission.
 We may undertake individual prospect research where we believe there is a reason to do so, and we will be in contact with you as soon as is practically possible and feasible to ensure you are fully informed of any data we hold about you.
+You can opt out at any time.

 Why might we want to do this?